geo-systems/geo-systems.github.io/products/file-content-finder/index.md

 <strong>File Content Finder</strong> is a desktop app for searching in file contents.
 It is a must have tool for the modern knowledge worker.

-Have you got heaps of documents in different formats?
+Do you have heaps of documents in different formats?
 Did you ever want to search across all of them to find the rigth contract or research paper?
 <strong>File Content Finder</strong> has got you covered.
 It is the perfect tool for academics, educators, administrators, and